If anyone was asking whether live poker was officially back in Florida, this week answered that question in resounding fashion.

 The World Poker Tour Seminole Hard Rock Poker Showdown that played out April 23-27 at the Seminole Hard Rock Hotel & Casino Hollywood was a huge hit among poker players from Florida and elsewhere.
 In fact, the event broke attendance records, becoming the largest in WPT history.

-In other words, live poker is not only back, it is bigger than ever.
+In other words, live poker in Florida is not only back, it is bigger than ever.

 Largest WPT Main Event ever nearly quadruples event guarantee